abc-software-solutions-company/monorepo-template/docs/DevOps/SETUP_AND_DEPLOYMENT_GUIDE.md

 ## Prerequisites

-- A VPS with Ubuntu/Debian (tested on Namecheap, Ocean Digital Ocean, and AWS LightSail)
+- A VPS with Ubuntu/Debian (tested on Namecheap, Digital Ocean, and AWS LightSail)
 - GitHub account with permissions to add secrets and run workflows
 - Git installed on your local machine